pfedick/DeckerGame/README.md

 - how to build and render the tile-based world (tiles, layers)
 - how to move in the world (side scrolling, paralax)
 - how to implement the sprites?
+- which resolution should the game have
+- what is the best size for tiles and sprites?

 ## On what platforms will the game be available